Brijesh59/placement/README.md

-# placement
-This repository contains links for placement preparation.
+~ This repository contains links for placement preparation.